kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 ---

-> *"Empires don’t fall.
+> *"Empires don’t collapse.
 They consent to their own decay—one committee meeting at a time."
 > — Anonymous*

 ---